 Learn something new every day More Info... by email

-Usually, a patient with periodontal disease is described as having either gingivitis or periodontitis.
+Usually, a patient with gum disease is described as having either gingivitis or periodontitis.
 Gingivitis is a condition most people are familiar with and is characterized by red, swollen, and tender gums.
 It is often the cause of chronic bad breath as well.
-Periodontitis is a more progressive periodontal disease characterized by swollen gums and bleeding, the formation of deep pockets between the teeth and gums, and eventually the decay of the connective tissues, which results in tooth loss.
+Periodontitis is a more progressive disease characterized by swollen gums and bleeding, the formation of deep pockets between the teeth and gums, and eventually the decay of the connective tissues, which results in tooth loss.

 More and more research confirms the fact that periodontal disease and and heart disease are linked together.
 If one disease is treated it also helps the other disease.